|

 Each class has between 6 and 12 registered children, plus their caregiver(s).

 Requests for class changes must be initiated within the first three weeks of the semester.
 Depending on class availability, changes are made at the discretion of the center director and teachers involved.
-If you need to miss a class you may schedule a make-up class up where there is availabilty within your registered semester.
-Make-Up Scheduler

 What is the reduced sibling rate?